Overview

 applications,

-- XML, CSV, INI, gzip, and tar file support,
+- XML, JSON, CSV, INI, gzip, and tar file support,

 - full international code page support.